jackson-nestelroad/christ-centered-2.0/README.md

 The application employs strict separation of concerns using multiple concepts:

 - **Components** - React components that render HTML using application state.
-- **Service** - TypeScript modules that provide some feature.
+- **Services** - TypeScript modules that provide some feature.
-- **Context** - React components that share state across the entire application.
-In this application, contexts are used to provide a singleton instance of a Service.
+- **Contexts** - React components that share state across the entire application.
+In this application, contexts are primarily used to provide a singleton instance of a Service.

 Take fetching the weather, for example. `<Weather>` is a React component for rendering weather data HTML.
-It is creates inside of a `WeatherProvider`, which is a context that provides an instance of the `WeatherServiceInterface`.
+It is created inside of a `WeatherProvider`, which is a context that provides an instance of the `WeatherServiceInterface`.
 Thus, the rendering logic of `<Weather>` only needs to call the `useWeather()` hook to get an instance of the `WeatherServiceInterface` and call a method on that.

 These concepts allow rendering logic and application logic to be completely separated from one another in the application.